Eleja99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that gives some permissions to owner group and others
+A script that uses the --reference option